sebastianzsu/portfolio/resume.md

 project:

-Custom Macros for Dynamics (2024)
+Macros Agent(2024)
-I created a feature that lets customers write and run custom JavaScript inside Dynamics to automate repetitive workflows.
-This became a key enabler for migrating enterprise clients from outdated systems to a modern SaaS platform, making customization both powerful and manageable.
+Developed an AI-driven workflow automation system that converts natural-language descriptions into Dynamics 365 macros(workflows) using Azure openAI and Semantic Kernel.
+Integrated Dynamics API and best practices to ensure compliant workflows, reducing creation time by 80% and accelerating customer’s migration from Unified Service Desk to SaaS.

-Agent Diagnostic Tool (2023)
+AI-powered Agent Diagnostic Tool (2023)
-I built a self-service diagnostic system inside Dynamics 365 that empowered support agents to troubleshoot their own environment issues.
-By running pre-defined diagnostic rules and generating detailed reports, agents could resolve problems faster and open fewer tickets.
-This tool directly improved support efficiency and customer satisfaction.
+Built an AI-powered self-service diagnostics copilot in Dynamics 365 that interprets natural-language issue descriptions with LLMs and automatically executes diagnostic workflows (App Profile, Presence, Live Chat).
+Combined workflow outputs with RAG over internal troubleshooting guides to identify root causes and generate contextual resolution recommendations.
+Reduced support ticket volume by 60% and resolution time by 45% through LLM troubleshooting and automated reporting.

 In-App Messaging for Marketplaces (2021)
 To improve buyer-seller communication, I designed an in-app messaging service with text, image sharing, push notifications, and even broadcast messaging capabilities.
 By integrating with Twilio’s APIs, the system increased engagement and kept conversations flowing across devices.